GABA-transaminase deficiency

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Adult Refsum disease (ARD) is a rare, autosomal recessive disorder that most frequently manifests in young adults as a variable combination of early-onset retinitis pigmentosa, anosmia, peripheral polyneuropathy, cerebellar ataxia, sensorineural hearing loss, and ichthyosis.
-Adult Refsum disease is caused by a defect in the catabolism of phytanic acid, a dietary branched chain fatty acid (BCFA), which leads to its toxic overaccumulation in the body.
-Although its neurologic phenotypes are often irreversible by the time of diagnosis, appropriate dietary interventions can result in clinically relevant neurologic improvements in some people with adult Refsum disease.
+Adult Refsum disease is a rare autosomal recessive disorder that most frequently manifests in young adults as a variable combination of early-onset retinitis pigmentosa, anosmia, peripheral polyneuropathy, cerebellar ataxia, sensorineural hearing loss, and ichthyosis with shortened metacarpals and metatarsals at birth.
+It is caused by a defect in the catabolism of phytanic acid, a dietary branched chain fatty acid (BCFA), which leads to its toxic overaccumulation in the body.
+Although its neurologic phenotypes are often irreversible by the time of diagnosis, appropriate dietary interventions can result in clinically relevant neurologic improvements in some affected individuals.

 • In humans, phytanic acid is solely acquired from dietary sources, primarily ruminant meats and fats, dairy products, and certain fish. | |